ckhai01/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:** A name should only contain alphabets, spaces, and a few special characters.
-Refer to https://partnersupport.singpass.gov.sg/hc/en-sg/articles/32733563138585-What-are-the-special-characters-allowed-in-Myinfo-Name-data-item for more details!
+Refer to the FAQs for more details!
 </box>

 Examples: